JustWashes/JustWashesDev/README.md

 [![CircleCI](https://circleci.com/gh/sharetribe/web-template.svg?style=svg)](https://circleci.com/gh/sharetribe/web-template)

-This is a template web application for Sharetribe marketplaces.
+This is a crazy ahh fgood asd template web application for Sharetribe marketplaces.
 You could create your own unique marketplace web app by cloning this repository and then extending and customizing it to your needs.
 This template is bootstrapped with [create-react-app](https://github.com/facebookincubator/create-react-app) with some additions,